scikit-learn-contrib/hiclass/benchmarks/consumer_complaints/README.md

 conda env create --name snakemake --file envs/snakemake.yml
 ```

-The file `configs/snakemake.yml` holds configuration information to run the pipeline, e.g., working directory, number of threads to run tasks in parallel, random seed to enable reproducibility when splitting the dataset, number of splits for k-fold cross validation, allocated memory in GB for tuning and training the models, number of rows to run the pipeline on a subset of the data, the base classifiers from scikit-learn and the hierarchical and flat models.
+The file `configs/snakemake.yml` holds configuration information to run the pipeline, e.g.:
+- working directory;
+- number of threads to run tasks in parallel;
+- random seed to enable reproducibility when splitting the dataset;
+- number of splits for k-fold cross validation;
+- allocated memory in GB for tuning and training the models;
+- number of rows to run the pipeline on a subset of the data;
+- the base classifiers from scikit-learn;
+- the hierarchical and flat models.

 For the purpose of this tutorial, we will keep most parameters intact and modify only the working directory.
 In order to do that, run the command `pwd` and update the `workdir` parameter with the output from `pwd`.
 Alternatively, execute the following command to update the working directory automatically: